ZoyavanMeel/ORCA/README.md

 This script predicts the origin of replication for circular bacterial DNA.
 It makes use of a combination of [Z-curve](https://en.wikipedia.org/wiki/Z_curve) and [GC-skew](https://en.wikipedia.org/wiki/GC_skew), *dnaA*-box, and gene location analyses.
 You can load the required FASTA files yourself, or simply provide an accession and NCBI-account email and ORCA will fetch them.
 The docs-string of the function shows more information on what is needed to use ORCA.
 See the code for the function `example_use` for more information. **NOTE:** the model provided in this repository has been compressed due to file size limitations.
 This example also uses the [Joblib](https://joblib.readthedocs.io/en/stable/) package for unpickling the model.
 This is not necessary, and Python's standard pickle package can be used.

+### Input

 Please, make sure to load the proper file formats into the functions, otherwise ORCA will not work.
 A lot of invalid parameters will throw warnings or errors, but it is not improbable that a few were missed.
 More of ORCA's functionality and input methods are discussed in the paper.

+There are four valid input formats for ORCA.
+Provided one has an internet connection, ORCA can function using only an accession number.
+When using only an accession, ORCA will fetch the corresponding GenBank file from NCBI using Biopython's Entrez module.
+Please adhere to NCBI's rules on making use of their API.
+This module functions as a Python interface for NCBI's Entrez Direct.
+The version number of the accession can be specified.
+If this is omitted, the most recent version is automatically chosen.
+One can also provide the GenBank file themselves This file will be processed the same way, but does not require an internet connection.

+Another option is to provide Biopython SeqRecord objects.
+ORCA uses Biopython's SeqIO module for parsing the GenBank file.
+This means that input from GenBank will go through this module anyway and uses SeqRecords.
+Providing a SeqRecord that was made by parsing a Genbank file using this same module is therefore also possible.
+Pickled SeqRecord objects take up more memory, but they can be parsed quicker.
+This is a consideration that can be taken into account when processing large genomic datasets.

+Lastly, one can also simply provide a DNA-sequence string.
+This same input method allows for indicating the location of the indicator genes.
+These gene locations are not inferred from the provided sequence and will have to be provided.
+This is the fastest input format, but takes the most work from the user.
+All input parameters are assumed to be in the correct specified format and will not be processed using Biopython.
+Further explanation on each of these formats can also be found in the documentation of the code.

 ### Example use of ORCA

+With the RFC, we provide a general use-case *oriC* prediction tool as outlined in the application note.
+However, as shown in the code documentation, there are many parameters that can be fine-tuned and possibly improved.
+One of the reasons of ORCA being open-source, is to provide not just a transparent *oriC*-prediction tool, but also a building block for further research.

+It is possible to tune all parameters and train models for highly accurate prediction of the *oriC*s of bacterial species of interest.
+This could be done by incorporating more indicator genes for that species, or changing any number of other parameters.
+It could also be possible to adapt ORCA for the use in the prediction of *oriC*s in linear prokaryotic chromosomes, or archaea. it is our hope that ORCA can help research into any or all of these avenues with its adaptability or provide a lightweight easy-to-use tool with good out-of-the-box performance.

 ```python
 >>> import joblib